17 Types of Pet Turtles: Best Turtles to Have as Pets

 Hibernation:

-Unlike most other aquatic turtle species, African aquatic Sideneck turtles do not hibernate on a seasonal basis.
-So, you should only keep them in an outside habitat if the temperature is favorable.
+Sideneck turtles do not hibernate seasonally.
+Only keep them in an outdoor habitat if the temperature is favorable.

 7. Caspian Pond Turtle: